 Context-dependent memories: When people don’t remember things without their original context.
 This can happen when colors are incorrect.
 For example, the thumbnail of the video shows a customer abandoning a product for one with more consistent branding.

 A few years ago, I had to inspect a printed design that I created.
 I expected the prints to be exactly to spec because I had sent them the Pantone color swatches and codes.
 Unfortunately, I had to send it back because the blue was too light.

 It turned out to be a calibration error and there wasn’t a problem in the next round of samples.
 Still, we lost time because they didn’t have good quality control measures, even though I sent them the color code and a sample of the exact color.
 The great thing about the J750 and J735 is that I know they are already calibrated properly.
 With a few simple quality control measures, everything sent to a client will be color perfect.

 Hand-painted prototypes are still the industry standard.
-Rapid prototyping along with precise color accuracy from a color 3d printer makes prototyping a single step manufacturing process while reducing time and money spent on each prototype.
+Rapid prototyping along with precise color accuracy from a color 3d printer makes prototyping a single-step manufacturing process while reducing the time and money spent on each prototype.